chuckstack/chuckstack.github.io/src-ls/success-ai.md

 ## Self-Help

 IT departments have historically served to create tools for organizations.
-No more...
+Little more...

 > The chuck-stack is singularly focused on creating a platform of self-help tools.
 >